 How to add Unallocated space to other volumes

-If there's another drive F that is on the right of E, to expand drive F, you should move Unallocated space to be contiguous.
-To do this, similarly, right click E and select "Resize/Move Volume", drag the middle position towards left in the pop-up window.
+If there's another drive F that is on the right of E, to expand drive F, you should move Unallocated space to the right.
+To do this, right click E and select "Resize/Move Volume", drag the middle position towards left in the pop-up window.

 After that, run "Resize/Move Volume" again for drive F to combine Unallocated space.
 If you want, you can also move Unallocated space to the end of disk to create new volume.